SUNCAT-Center/CatalysisHubBackend/docs/source/tutorials/index.rst

   }}

-For a complete list of all the tables in the database, and the asociated columns, see the `Docs` tab on the top right of the GraphiQL page.
+For a complete list of all the tables in the database, and the associated columns, see the `Docs` tab on the top right of the GraphiQL page.
 There is also a schema overview posted at  http://docs.catalysis-hub.org/reference/schema.html .

 In order to make selections on the result, add more fields after :code:`(first:2)`.
 For example::

    {reactions(first:2, reactants: "CO", chemicalComposition: "Pt")}

-Notice that it's possible to contruct queries for all the existing columns in a table.
+Notice that it's possible to construct queries for all the existing columns in a table.

 Searching for publications
 ..........................

-1) Find all titles and doi's from publications with year=2017.
+1) Find all titles and DOI's from publications with year=2017.

 2) How many publications are there with year>2015?